 Did you know that there is insulin, insulin and insulin?
 According to Insulin: Degradation, "It has been estimated that an insulin molecule produced endogenously by the pancreatic beta cells is degraded within approximately one hour after its initial release into circulation (insulin half-life ~ 4–6 minutes)".
 According to Insulin: As a medication, injected insulin lingers in the blood for hours for fast-acting and days for slow-acting.
 This makes an overdose of injected insulin dangerous, as it can linger for long enough to cause fatal hypoglycaemia unless medical help is obtained.

 What might be happening, is this: On a ketogenic diet, muscle glycogen stores are "trickle-charged" from blood glucose.
-High-intensity exercise burns muscle glycogen at a very rapid rate.
+High-intensity exercise oxidises muscle glycogen at a very rapid rate.
 See It's all in a day's work (as measured in Joules).
-Muscles can burn carbs at a rate of 4g per minute.
+Muscles can oxidise carbs at a rate of 4g per minute.

-As dropping dead due to running for your life on very little or no food is rather bad, the body has several mechanisms for rapidly raising blood glucose.
+As dropping dead due to running for your life on very little or no food is bad, the body has several mechanisms for raising blood glucose.

 How come it's harmless?
 Glycogen-depleted & exquisitely insulin-sensitive muscles act as a natural blood glucose limiter because they draw in glucose so readily.
-There is no rebound hyperglycaemia.
+There's no rebound hyperglycaemia.

-This also reduces the "Dawn Phenomenon", another plus point for low-carb diets for diabetics.
+This also reduces the "Dawn Phenomenon", another plus point for low-carb diets for people with T1D.

 See also Can very-low-carb diets impair your mental faculties.